fourscoreandmore/fourscoreandmore.org/people/MG_bio.md

 title: 'Mark Gotham'
 ---

-MARK GOTHAM is a composer-theorist, the founder-director of [‘Four Score and More’](https://fourscoreandmore.org/), and 'Wissenschaftlicher Mitarbeiter' on the DFG-funded ‘Computergestützte Analyse harmonischer Strukturen’ project (Kleinertz and Müller, principal investigators) at the [Universität des Saarlandes](https://www.uni-saarland.de/en/home.html).
+MARK GOTHAM is a composer-theorist, the founder-director of [‘Four Score and More’](https://fourscoreandmore.org/), and Professor of Music Theory at [Technische Universität Dortmund](https://www.musik.tu-dortmund.de/institut/personen/professorinnen-und-professoren/univ-prof-dr-phil-mark-r-h-gotham/).

 ## Web Links